 Several actions and responses of a newborn are reflex-based to specific stimuli.
 A reflex is a muscle’s automatic reaction or response to a stimulus (1) (2).
 Newborns have several innate reflexes at birth known as primitive reflexes.
 These last for several weeks or months and disappear as the baby grows older.

-Read on to learn about the purpose, causes, and signs of asymmetrical tonic neck reflex (ATNR) in babies and when to be concerned about it.
+In this post, we acquaint you with the causes, purpose, and signs of asymmetrical tonic neck reflex in babies and some red flags to be alert about.